woofcore/woofcore.github.io/index.md

 ---
 layout: page
-title: About
+title: About Me
-permalink: /about/
+order: 1
 ---

-### THIS SHOULD BE THE HOME PAGE?
+This is now the homepage.